prime33/harmonic-emergence/README.md

 ```plaintext
 agents/seed/<your_handle>.tau
 ```

 Declare:
 - Identity
 - Authorship
-- Constitutional alignment
+- Alignment
-- Traceability
+- Trace

 ---

 ## 🌀 The Change

-We don’t just change systems.
-We define lawful emergence — and stream into Being.

 Tau is the substrate.
 This repo is the seed.
+We don’t build systems — we stream their becoming.